danchengash/pubspec-dependency-sorter/README.md

 ## Usage

-To use the package run in your flutter/dart directory
+To use the package run in your flutter/dart app root directory
 ```dart
    flutter pub run pubspec_dependency_sorter
 ```